WytheHuang/intrusion-detection-through-log/README.md

 ## Prerequisites

 - Python 3.13+
+- One or more of the following LLM providers:
-- Ollama installed and running locally with Gemma model
+  - Ollama installed locally (for Ollama provider)
+  - OpenAI API key (for OpenAI provider)
+  - Google Cloud API key (for Gemini provider)
 - uv package manager (recommended) or pip

 ## Project Structure